deynesdev/deynesnotes/content/The-Ones-Within/Chapter 0.md

 The hamster must've knocked the bottle down.
 Some of the pills were chipped, one half-dissolved in a puddle of sink water, I sighed, picked up one that looked intact, and dry-swallowed it.
 Bitter, chalky.
 Always the same.

-Back in bed, I closed my eyes an hoped sleep would hand me a miracle gift idea.
+Back in bed, I closed my eyes hoping that sleep would hand me a miracle gift idea.